Bud Dupree: 2016

 Dupree was named the starting left outside linebacker ahead of Moats to begin the 2016 regular season.
 On September 4, 2016, Dupree was placed on injured reserve after suffering a groin injury.
 He was activated off injured reserve on November 19, 2016, prior to Week 11.
 He played in his first game of the season the following game.
 On November 24, 2016, he recorded two solo tackles in a 28–7 victory at the Indianapolis Colts.
 On December 11, 2016, he made his first start of the season and recorded a career-high five solo tackles, an assisted tackle, and sacked Bills' quarterback Tyrod Taylor 2.5 times during a 27–20 victory over the Buffalo Bills.
+He finished the 2016 season with 4.5 sacks, 24 total tackles (19 solo), and one pass defended.

 2017

 Head coach Mike Tomlin named Dupree the left outside linebacker to begin the season, opposite T. J. Watt.

 Dupree was unable to play in the season-opener against the Cleveland Browns due to a shoulder injury.
-On September 17, 2017, he made his season-debut and collected two combined tackles, deflected a pass, and sacked Vikings quarterback Case Keenum during a 26–9 victory.
 In Week 4, Dupree recorded four solo tackles and sacked Joe Flacco, as the Steelers defeated the Baltimore Ravens 26–9.
+He finished the 2017 season with six sacks, 40 total tackles (31 solo), one pass defended, and one fumble recovery.

 2018

 On April 23, 2018, the Steelers picked up the fifth-year option on Dupree's contract worth $9.23 million On September 24, Dupree intercepted his first career pass off Ryan Fitzpatrick, and returned it for a touchdown.

-Dupree finished the 2018 season with 42 tackles, 5.5 sacks, 3 passes defended, and 1 interception returned for a touchdown.
+Dupree finished the 2018 season with 42 tackles, 5.5 sacks, three passes defended, and one interception returned for a touchdown.
 He received an overall grade of 60.5 from Pro Football Focus in 2018, which ranked as the 78th highest grade among all qualifying edge defenders.